10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 The perfect way to spend your first full day in Cusco is strolling around the downtown area and giving your body the time to acclimatize to the altitude.
 At an elevation of 3400m above sea level, the first thing you will notice is that you will be out of breath doing any physical activity.
 We simply walked up the stairs to get to our hotel and had to stop to catch our breath.

-It is recommended that you have 2-3 days to acclimate before embarking on any strenuous hikes.
+It is recommended that you have 2-3 days to acclimate before embarking on any strenuous hikes like the Salkantay Trail.

 Cusco previously served as the capital of the Inca Empire and today stands as a UNESCO World Heritage site.
 As you stroll through Cusco’s cobblestone streets, you’ll encounter a fascinating blend of Inca and Spanish colonial architecture, vibrant local markets, and bustling plazas.